HL7/emedicinal-product-info/input/pagecontent/build-epi4.md

-## Implementing Structured Dose Syntax in ePI
+### Implementing Structured Dose Syntax in ePI

 This section provides guidance on implementing structured dose syntax within an ePI system using a custom FHIR R5 profile for the `ClinicalUseDefinition` resource, which incorporates the FHIR R5 `Dosage` structure.
 The implementation ensures interoperability across healthcare systems, supports both product-based and dose-based prescribing.
-These instructions are based on the [NHS Dose Syntax Implementation Guide](https://developer.nhs.uk/apis/dose-syntax-implementation/).
+These instructions were adapted from the [NHS Dose Syntax Implementation Guide](https://developer.nhs.uk/apis/dose-syntax-implementation/).

-### Overview
+#### Overview

 Structured dose syntax in ePI systems enables precise, machine-readable representation of dosage instructions for medicinal products.
 This is critical for:
 - **Interoperability**: Sharing medication information between primary and secondary care settings (e.g., hospital admissions, discharge summaries).